 Please note MVCC video compliance procedure:

-In the classroom, captioning will be required when a student has self-identified as being hearing impaired through the Disability Services Office.
+In the classroom, captioning will be required when a student has self-identified as being hearing impaired through the Office of Accessibility Resources.
 If captioning is not available, appropriate accommodations will be made or the video will not be used.

 In most instances, accommodations can easily be made (special seating, help finding note-takers, permission to record classes, time extensions on tests, etc.).
 You may want to arrange to confer with staff directly regarding those students with more complex needs.
 We will be happy to work with you to make whatever arrangements are necessary.

 Working with Students with Disabilities in Online Courses

 As online courses increase, so too will the number of students with disabilities enrolling in them.
 For most of these students, the appeal of online courses is the same as it is for any other student, but for some there is an added benefit.
 These courses can be an excellent way for students to avoid disability-related barriers that make it difficult or even impossible for them to function successfully in courses that are offered in the college classroom.
 The vast majority of these students will need no accommodations at all, because the nature of online courses will allow them to circumvent the problems they would ordinarily encounter.
 Others will need some minor considerations.
 However, there are design elements you may choose to employ that could create new and at times insurmountable barriers to access.
 Please contact Tamara Mariotti to ensure that your entire course is accessible to individuals with disabilities and that it complies fully with federal regulations regarding accessible web content.